davidherook/auto-ml/README.md

 # Auto-ML

 A quick way to train a baseline model.
-All you need to do is add a dataset to the data folder and choose which features to use in the config file.
-The model is persisted in the model folder and the training performance is reported in the output folder.
+All you need to do is add a dataset (csv file) to the data folder and edit the config file.
+A trained model is saved to the model folder to serve predictions later and training performance is saved to the output folder.

 ## Getting Started

-Clone the repo, install requirements, and activate the virtual environment
+Clone the repo, activate a virtual environment, and install requirements:
 ```
 git clone https://github.com/davidherook/auto-ml
+python3 -m venv venv
+source venv/bin/activate
 pip install -r requirements.txt
-source venv/bin/activate
 ```

 ## Train a Model

 There is a sample config file in config.yaml.
-You only need to change the features and target and then specify whether it is a regression or classification problem.
-To choose a model, uncomment one of the model types along with its parameters.
-Then, pass the config and the training data path as arguments to train a model.
-A model will be saved to the model folder along with the config it was trained with.
-Training validation results will be written to the output folder.
+Update the features and target for your dataset, specify whether it is a classification or regression problem, and uncomment one of the model types along with its parameters.
+Pass the config and the training data paths as command line arguments to begin training.
+A model will be saved to the `model` folder along with the config it was trained with.
+Training validation results will be written to the `output` folder.

 ```
 # Regression Examples